The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Pro tip

-Sport weight is excellent for stranded colorwork and baby garments because it’s light, smooth, and still quick enough to feel satisfying.
+Sport is excellent for stranded colorwork and baby garments—light, smooth, and still satisfying to stitch.

 Ideal projects: